connexcs/docs/docs/customer/customer.md

         :material-menu-right: `Active`: The customer is active and allowed to pass calls.

-        :material-menu-right: `Inactive`: The account is disabled, no calls will complete
+        :material-menu-right: `Inactive`: The account is disabled, and no calls will be completed.

         :material-menu-right: `Pending Approval`: New signups are listed as Pending Approval.
 The customer cannot pass calls or become active until this phase is completed.